 Two different constant loads at the upstream of the production network are considered to present the role of decoupling point (D.C) in splitting up the production network into two pull and push strategies.
+Within this loading strategy the smooth push flow in the upstream is represented.

-A loading interval with 2:30 h as the mean value of sinusoidal demand and also a loading interval with 3:00 h are supposed to show a predictable demand and constant production pace in the upstream network from D.C.
+A loading interval with 2:30 h, as the mean value of sinusoidal demand, and also a loading interval with 3:00 h are supposed to show a predictable demand and constant production pace in the upstream network from D.C.